nimrodzdisciple/myArt/_posts/2016-03-25-Alice-in-Wonderland.markdown

 comments: false
 ---

-Tailor made for you Zendee .
+Tailor written for you Zendee .

-For   1st verse and hook of all twelve songs go to my github page here Nimr.
+Listed is the 1st verse and the hook of twelve songs for a Pop album.

+I got more to choose from if you don't like them all, or if some or to risque for you.

 I’ll send you the demo when I can get it done

+first song

  (Mommy daddy)

-[This part is spoken /rapped]  Only cold water runs through the faucet at night.
+[This part is spoken /rapped]

+Only cold water runs through the faucet at night.

 Bathroom floor is as cold as ice.